AdithiJhanavi/Flutter/README.md

 ## Troubleshooting

 ### Backend
-- Ensure the Node.js server is running on `http://localhost:3000`.
+- Ensure the Node.js server is running on `http://localhost:5000`.
 - Check the `server.js` file for any errors.

 ### Frontend
 - Ensure the Flutter SDK is installed and properly configured.
 - Verify the backend server is accessible from the app.

----

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

----

-## License

-This project is licensed under the MIT License.